 If you miss a lab, you must make it up by attending another scheduled laboratory section.
+It is your responsibility to find an open laboratory in the same course.
 Consult the Class Schedule and Room Directory for a listing of rooms and times.
 Go to the selected laboratory section and ask the teaching assistant if you may be admitted to make up a lab.
 You must be on time for the start of the lab period.
 If there is room in the class, the teaching assistant will allow you in the lab, unlock your locker, and allow you to do the lab.
 Make sure to record the teaching assistant's name, date, time and room number where you made up the laboratory.
 Have the TA collect your data sheet and he or she will give it to your regularly assigned teaching assistant.
 No laboratory report will be accepted without a valid copy of the data sheet.